shieldfy/remote-startup-handbook-covid19/README.md

     You have to rewrite your goals to be fit in short periods.

     You must be very sharp on what you need to accomplish.
-It needs to be specifically metered with numbers (KPI).
+It needs to be specifically measured with numbers (KPI).

     Also, it's very important to communicate these numbers and KPIs with your team, they must understand how their work contributes to company growth.